meriosol/etr/projects/xmlius/etr_jaxb/src/xml/readme.txt

-This folder contains XML/XSD/XSLT files to play around.
+This folder contains XML/XSD files to play around.
 XSD etr_prototype.xsd is generally should be maintained identical to resources/etr.xsd.
+Folder xsl has sample XSLs for events.